 I look around the fitness industry, and all I see are trainers who make disordered eating this messy thing all women share.
 And honestly, there is some validity to that.
 Many women have an unhealthy relationship with food, whether that’s over-eating, under-eating, emotional eating, or assigning morality to the foods they eat.

-But eating disorders are a different beast all together.
+But eating disorders are a different beast all together (please get help if you’re struggling).
 When trainers comment about their “disordered eating phase” they minimize the struggle many of us faced and fought our way through.
 I’m not okay with that.

 I’m an eating disorder survivor.